OpenEvalProject/evals/manuscripts/elife-86260/v2/manuscript.md

 ![Figure 1.](https://cdn.elifesciences.org/articles/86260/elife-86260-fig1-v2.jpg)

 **Figure 1.:** (A) Bright field images of human coronary artery endothelial cells (HCAECs) (left panels) vs. AMIECs (right panels), captured under 10 x and 20 x objectives on a Leica microscope.
 (B) Representative Western blotting experiments for the endothelial markers, PECAM-1, V-CAM1, CD-34, and CD-10 (Figure 1—source data 1 and 2).
 (C) Growth rate of AMIECs and control HCAEC, expressed as fold change relative to initial cell number seeded.
 Error bars represent mean ± SD (n=3).
 (D) Cell cycle analysis of AMIECs and HCAECs under logarithmic growth conditions, showing a non-significant trend for AMIECs to accumulate G1 phase as compared to HCAEC.
 Error bars represent mean ± SD (n=3).
 (E) Representative images of Mito C-treated migration in scratch wound assays, showing reduced migration of AMIECs compared to control HCAECs.
 (F) Quantification of cell migration in scratch wound assays, represented as % of wound closure.
 Values are mean ± SD (n=3).
-Student’s t-test significance values were calculated for AMIECs vs. HCAEC: *p≤0.05 **p≤0.01, ***p≤0.001.Figure 1—source data 1.Figure 1—source data 2.
+Student’s t-test significance values were calculated for AMIECs vs. HCAEC: *p≤0.05 **p≤0.01, ***p≤0.001.

 Because optimal growth conditions for endothelial cells entail maintaining them at a relatively high confluence, they cannot be kept in culture for prolonged periods at an optimal confluence (70–80%), as overgrowth will cause cells to pile up and lose their physiological monolayer growth pattern.
 Therefore, cell growth monitoring was limited to 168 hr.
 Under these conditions, all AMIECs consistently displayed slower growth rates as compared to control HCAECs (Figure 1D).
 Indeed, after 168 hr, while control HCAECs had reached a plateau in their growth, AMIECs continued to proliferate exponentially, albeit at slow rates, without reaching saturation.